syeh1803/restaurant-list/README.md

 ► Search for names or categories in the search bar

-► Click the images to read more information of the restaurants, eg: category, address, phone number, description
+► Click the images or 'Detail' button to read more information of the restaurants, eg: category, address, phone number, description

 ► The icon in the top left corner will navigate users back to the homepage

+► Click 'Create' button to add restaurants to the list

+► Press 'Edit' button for editing restaurants' information

+► Click 'Delete' button to remoeve restuarants from the list

 ## Getting Started